 Master of Planning (Urban Design)

-This program is offered in semester mode.
-There are two semesters in an academic year, commencing in February and July.
+Note: This program is offered in semester mode with intakes in February and July.

 Choose your applicant type to view the relevant admissions information for this program.

 SATAC Code 3CM084 Intake February and July Enquiries Future Students teamSATAC Code: 3CM084